dcunited001/dcunited001.github.io/_drafts/2016-09-04-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 virtually impossible to create fallacious information coherent enough to hide such sins?

+> When I think about how the Communist Manifesto is essentially
+> philosophically nullified, I get all giddy inside.

 ...I don't think such a being would be horribly violent.
 It will probably look at us like we're ants.
 Either way, do we want that being looking back at us like we look back at communist and totalitarian